Police

 Judicial review

 Frances has experience of successfully defending challenges to search warrants.
 She was commended by Sir Stephen Silber for the clarity of her skeleton argument.
-Frances appears in the High Court on appeals from police misconduct panel decisions.
+Frances appears in the High Court on reviews of police misconduct panel decisions.
 She successfully challenged a panel’s decision to issue final written warnings to two dishonest firearms officers in Russell and Strickland [2022] EWHC 2857 (Admin).

 Inquests